Chris Ingram: London Business School

 Although not an alumnus, Ingram is closely involved with the Innovation and Entrepreneurship Faculty at London Business School where he is a major donor.
 Recently he has joined the Deloitte Institute of Innovation and Entrepreneurship at The School.

-In its original guise as the Foundation for Entrepreneurial Management, Ingram was involved from the outset eventually served as Acting chairman.
+In its original guise as the Foundation for Entrepreneurial Management, Ingram was involved from the outset and eventually served as Acting chairman.
 He provided the seed funding for a joint venture between the University of Arts and London Business School: The Centre for Creative Business.
 This was a HEFCE funded initiative to bring business skills to the creative industry.
 He served as chairman on this joint venture from 2007 to 2008 and was made an Honorary Fellow in 2007.

 Woking Football Club

-Ingram became Chairman of his boyhood club Woking F.C. in 2002, saving the club from administration.
-He still continues, as Chairman of the holding company, to try to secure Woking's long-term financial stability through redevelopment of the ground.
+Ingram became chairman of his boyhood club Woking F.C. in 2002, saving the club from administration.
+He still continues, as chairman of the holding company, to try to secure Woking's long-term financial stability through redevelopment of the ground.